dtronmans/denoising-autoencoder/README.md

 Medical scans sometimes come with annotations drawn by the radiologist or doctor.
 These annotations can act as confounders for a deep learning method that aims to classify or segment these images.

-For example, if radiologists draw
+For example, if radiologists draw arrows that point to benign tumors, the

 ## Example